payneteasy/php-library-payneteasy-api/doc/en/payment-scenarios/06-merchant-callbacks.md

 ## General provisions

 * This article only describes library usage.
-Full information on Merchant callbacks may be found at [PaynetEasy wiki article](http://wiki.payneteasy.com/index.php/PnE:Merchant_Callbacks).
+Full information on Merchant callbacks may be found at [PaynetEasy documentation section](http://doc.payneteasy.com/doc/merchant-callbacks.htm).
 * Property chains usage may be found in **[PropertyAccessor](../library-internals/03-property-accessor.md)** class description

 ## <a name="main-callbacks"></a> Sale, Return, Chargeback callbacks